Assistant Professor, BSW Program Director

 Bibiana’s teaching, research, and scholarship are informed by her experience with children, youth, and families as both an educator and a clinician.
-She has extensive clinical experience in regular and special education schools, community and hospital-based outpatient clinics, and residential settings.
+She has clinical experience in regular and special education schools, community and hospital-based outpatient clinics, and residential settings.
 She has also lived and taught overseas in China, Korea, Morocco, and Laos.

 - B.A.
 Hartwick College